Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/indoor-cat-exercise-ideas-for-lazy-cats.md

 Overweight and sedentary cats need gradual introduction to avoid injury and build sustainable habits.

-**Start with two-minute sessions** and increase slowly as your cat builds stamina. **Choose low-impact activities** initiallyâslow wand movements rather than frantic chasing. **Watch for signs of fatigue** like panting, lying down, or disinterest.
+**Start with two-minute sessions** and increase slowly as your cat builds stamina. **Choose low-impact activities** initially—slow wand movements rather than frantic chasing. **Watch for signs of fatigue** like panting, lying down, or disinterest.

 **Celebrate small victories** enthusiastically.
 Your positive energy reinforces that play feels good and is worth the effort. **Never force interaction** by dragging your cat to toys or holding them during play.
 Negative associations kill motivation quickly.